itemic/status-kas/README.md

 The clock shows the date and time.
 The schedule section shows the current block for MS and HS students.

-The schedule data comes from `schedule.json` which contains the blocks and time intervals for each block.
+The schedule data comes from `scheduledisplay.json` which contains the blocks and time intervals for each block.

 **Update frequency:** varies.
 Clock updates five times a second and the schedule updates twice a minute to ensure it is updated on time.
+#### Schedule Editor
+There is a very basic schedule editor included for quick changes to the current schedule (mainly names).
+This can be accessed at `/scheduler.php`.

+It does not support adding custom schedules.
+Its primary task is to change block names or times if necessary.
+However, as of 2/20/2017, there is no input validation.

+It also does not support adding of schedules.

+If anything is messed up (i.e. if something is deleted), there is a Reset Schedule to Defaults button that updates `scheduledisplay.json` with the defaults file, `schedule.json`.

 #### Custom Schedules
-The `schedule.json` file also supports custom schedules should it be necessary.
+The `scheduledisplay.json` file also supports custom schedules should it be necessary.
 Add to the array a new entry with key `XSYYYYMMDD`, where `XS` is either `MS` for middle school or `HS` for high school, and `YYYYMMDD` is the date for the schedule change.

 The value should be an array of arrays of the different blocks.
 Each block should have a `start`, `end`, and `block` key.
 The `start` and `end` keys should have values that are `HH:mm`, and the `block` key needs the name of the block.